To help me.

 Months passed, and I lived as before.
 Buying all the things we are supposed to have, buying my way to happiness.
 But my roommate didn’t.
 He never mentioned that I had too many things after our initial conversation about minimalism.

 With time, I noticed that his behavior had changed; he was happier; he was freer, and he seemed different.
 A new person, a changed person.
 This got me thinking.
 Why is he so much happier than me?
 We study at the same college; go to the same places; live similar lives.
-Both wanting the same; get an amazing job, earn enough money, and then start our own business.
+Both wanting the same; an amazing job, enough money, and eventually our own business.
 Our own creation.

 One night I asked Matko: “Can you please tell me what the hell is going on?”
 “Why are you trashing all the things you’ve worked so hard to get?”
 Then again, he mentioned minimalism and told me about two suits and tie guys who had everything they are supposed to have and then gave most of it in search of a more meaningful life.